Pro-labor? Biden aims to prove it with unionized 2024 staff

 Outside Biden’s inner political circle, however, expectations will be higher.

 Unionizing by Democratic campaigns up and down the ballot goes far beyond the president, having become far more common in recent cycles — especially last fall’s midterms.
-Taylor Billings, organizing director for the Campaign Workers Guild, said her union has represented workers from more than 60 political firms and campaigns since its founding in 2017.
+Taylor Billings, organizing director for the Campaign Workers Guild, said her union has represented workers from more than 60 political firms and campaigns since its founding in 2017, including Castro’s 2020 presidential bid.

 The guild has won negotiated benefits including bonuses for election wins, severance pay and health care coverage that extends past Election Day.
 Some past discussions have focused on things as basic as having running water in workspaces, Billings said.